 At the beginning of the summer session, you have the opportunity to visit the extraordinary number of historical and artistic sites of interest in Paris.
 The Paris Tour/Field Study can be taken for pleasure as a five-day tour or as a 1-credit field study course.
-Your stay in Paris will be a busy one and will include tours of great Parisian landmarks such as Notre-Dame de Paris, La Tour Eiffel, L’Opera, and many more.
+Your stay in Paris will be a busy one and will include tours of great Parisian landmarks such as le Louvre, la Tour Eiffel, l’Opera, and many more.
 Bring your walking shoes!
 USAC encourages every student to participate; however, this segment of the program is optional for an additional fee.
-The 1-credit field study option is available for students enrolled in Session II; field study students will be expected to keep a journal and choose a research topic specific to Paris.
+The one-credit field study option is available for students enrolled in Session II; field study students will be expected to keep a journal and choose a research topic specific to Paris.
 You will sign up for the tour or register for the field study on your Course and Tour Registration Form; sign up early as space is limited and fill quickly.

 Avignon is one of the most important cities in the region of Provence, while retaining the charm, narrow streets, and Roman ruins of towns in the area.
 You will have the opportunity to attend the Avignon Theater Festival that attracts people and performers from all over the world.